YvesLangstonMays/MAPD/ReadMe.md

 ## In Progress

 - Implement dispersion metric for clustering
+- Map the pS/T by ID and cluster to visualize and for use in next steps
 - Mapping phosphosites to known signaling pathways
 - Identifying kinase-substrate relationships using NetworkKIN / PhosphositePlus
 - Annotating clusters with protein function, domain context, and disease relevance